LeoMehraban/TextLink/README.md

 # TextLink
-A Very Simple Internet Protocol
+A Very Simple Internet Markup Language

 for example, this is what textlink would look like